Flapping your glider

 This maneuver has limited uses.
 Here is a YouTube of a pilot attempting to land at a thermic LZ while a mild dust-devil was blowing through.
 Did it work?
-You decide....
-Everyone can see that the pilot might have spun or stalled his glider.
+Yes, but doing any kind of deep maneuver on a paraglider in turbulence is probably not a good idea.
+Doing this maneuver while attempting to top land when conditions are strong can make the difference between getting down and having to stay in the air.

 Master pilot and instructor, Chad Bastian, has this to say: